webfp/tor-browser-selenium/README.md

 ## Compatibility
-[Tested](https://travis-ci.org/webfp/tor-browser-selenium) with the following Tor Browser Bundle versions on Debian and Ubuntu:
+[Tested](https://travis-ci.org/webfp/tor-browser-selenium) with the following Tor Browser Bundle versions on Ubuntu:

-* 10.0.9
+* 10.0.10
 * 10.5a8

 Windows and macOS are not supported.